SyncfusionExamples/Customize-Headers-in-.NET-MAUI-Kanban-Board/README.md

 # Customize-Headers-in-.NET-MAUI-Kanban-Board
 This article provides a detailed walkthrough on how to customize the header of [.NET MAUI Kanban board](https://www.syncfusion.com/maui-controls/maui-kanban).

-In this guide, you’ll learn how to customize the header of a MAUI Kanban board by changing the background color and image based on the column title.
-The customization is achieved using DataTriggers within the [HeaderTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Kanban.SfKanban.html#Syncfusion_Maui_Kanban_SfKanban_HeaderTemplate) of the [SfKanban](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Kanban.SfKanban.html) component.
+In this guide, you’ll learn how to customize the header of a MAUI Kanban board by changing the background color, text color and image based on the column title.
+The customization is achieved using IValueConverter within the [HeaderTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Kanban.SfKanban.html#Syncfusion_Maui_Kanban_SfKanban_HeaderTemplate) of the [SfKanban](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Kanban.SfKanban.html) component.

 **Step 1:** Initialize the SfKanban and add the Columns to it as follows